 Where?
 Politecnico di Milano, Milano, Italy

-Who? early career scientists (PhDs & PostDocs) in catalysis & reaction engineering
+Who?
+Early career scientists (PhDs & PostDocs) in catalysis & reaction engineering

 How?
-The abstract submission and registration for the effects forum is open until April 15.
+The abstract submission and registration for the effects forum is open until April 30.

 Abstract submission & registration